Frequently Asked Questions

 Q. What safety equipment do I need?

-A. The safety requirements for monohulls, which apply to yachts racing under either the PHRF or ORC handicap systems, are posted under Registration, Notices of Race.
-The Four Long Courses have been designated as Coastal and the Swiftsure Inshore Classic as Inshore.
-An ‘X’ to the right of each safety requirement indicates where it is mandatory for either the Coastal or Inshore category.
+A. The safety requirements for monohulls, which apply to yachts racing under either the PHRF or ORC handicap systems, are posted under Race Info, Notices of Race.
+The Three Long Courses have been designated as ‘Coastal’.
+Details of each Offshore Special Regulation requirement indicates where it is mandatory or recommended for the Swiftsure Three Long Courses.

-The safety requirements for multihulls racing under the PHRF handicap system for the Cape Flattery and Juan de Fuca courses are the Multihull Safety Equipment Requirements posted under Registration, Notices of Race.
-These safety requirements were developed in consultation with representatives of the Northwest Multihull Association and the British Columbia Multihull Society.
+The safety requirements for multihulls racing under the PHRF handicap system for the Juan de Fuca course is posted under Race Info, Notices of Race.
+These Offshore Special Regulation requirements were developed in consultation with representatives of the Northwest Multihull Association and the British Columbia Multihull Society.

-A. The Safety Equipment Requirements for monohulls and for multihulls are provided under Registration, Notices of Race.
-There are few changes for 2023 but racers should read all of the SERs applicable to their race course.
+A. The Offshore Special Regulation requirements for monohulls and for multihulls are provided under Race Info, Notices of Race.
+There are few changes for 2024 but racers should read all of the regulations applicable to their race course.

 Q. Do I need to have insurance for my boat?

-A. Each participating yacht must have third party liability insurance covering property damage, personal injury and death in an amount not less than $500,000 (Canadian or U.S.) per occurrence, and the policy must cover yacht racing activities.
+A. Each participating yacht must have third party liability insurance covering property damage, personal injury and death in an amount not less than $390,000 Canadian or $300,00 U.S. per occurrence, and the policy must cover yacht racing activities.
 If you are a Canadian yacht and are seeking insurance, we recommend Navis Marine Insurance Brokers, Swiftsure’s Marine Insurance Provider.

 Q. What kind of sailing experience should the skipper and crew have?

 A. There are no minimum sailing experience requirements to race in any of the courses.
-However, your attention is drawn to item 4.2 in the Safety Equipment Requirements which pertains to practicing Man Overboard procedures appropriate for the boat’s size and speed.
-You will also want to review item 1.2 of the Safety Equipment Requirements for monohulls and multihulls which includes that boats must be “…manned by an experienced and appropriately trained crew who are physically fit to face bad weather”.
+However, your attention is drawn to the item which pertains to practising at least annually Crew Overboard procedures.
+You will also want to review 1.02.1 of the safety requirements for monohulls and multihulls which includes that boats must be “…manned by an experienced and appropriately trained crew who are physically fit to face all weather”.

-If you are racing in one of the Four Long Courses, you must understand how the Traffic Separation Scheme works in the Strait of Juan de Fuca.
+If you are racing in one of the Three Long Courses, you must understand how the Traffic Separation Scheme works in the Strait of Juan de Fuca – see representation in NOAA chart 18480.

 Also, the Swiftsure Committee will be pleased to introduce you to an experienced Swiftsure sailor who will act as your mentor as you prepare for the race.
 Email the Race Event Chair, and we will introduce you to someone in your area.

-Q. What is a transponder and why is it required for the Four Long Courses?
+Q. What is a race tracker and why is it provided for the Three Long Courses?

-A. Transponders are GPS tracking devices that are secured to your boat for the duration of the Swiftsure race if you are doing one of the Four Long Courses.
-Swiftsure uses Globalstar SPOT transponders.
-The Race Committee uses the Swiftsure Race Tracker system to identify the location of competitors.
-Please note, however, that the SPOTs are not part of the Global Maritime Distress and Safety System so if you have an emergency on board you should call the Coast Guard using VHF Channel 16.
-When calling you do not need to know whether you are in US or Canadian waters as the US and Canadian Coast Guards coordinate their responses.
+If you have an emergency on board you should call the Coast Guard using VHF Channel 16.
+When calling, you do not need to know whether you are in US or Canadian waters as the US and Canadian Coast Guards coordinate their responses.
 Depending on the nature of the emergency you may also wish to activate your EPIRB or PLB if such are onboard.

 Q. How much lead time is required to prepare my boat and acquire all safety equipment?

-You fly on your backstay a numeral pennant indicating the race in which you are competing.
-The yachts racing in the Swiftsure Lightship Classic and Hein Bank races must fly numeral 1; the Cape Flattery Race for Multihulls fly numeral 2; the Cape Flattery Race for Monohulls fly numeral 3; the Juan de Fuca Race for Monohulls fly numeral 4, the Juan de Fuca Race for Multihulls fly numeral 2, and all of the Swiftsure Inshore Classic competitors fly the numeral 5 pennant.
+You will fly a numeral pennant on your backstay indicating the race in which you are competing.
+The yachts racing in the Swiftsure Lightship Classic race must fly numeral pennant 1; those in Cape Flattery Race must fly numeral pennant 2; those in Juan de Fuca race for Multihulls must fly numeral pennant 3; those in Juan de Fuca Race for Monohulls must fly numeral pennant 4, those in Inshore Racing Division must fly the numeral pennant 5, and those in Inshore Cruising Division must fly numeral pennant 6.

 Q. Where can I find information about the race courses?

-A. Information about the Swiftsure 2023 race, including the course options, is found in the Notices of Race on the Swiftsure International Yacht Race website.
+A. Information about the Swiftsure 2024 race, including the course options, is found in the Notices of Race on the Swiftsure International Yacht Race website.
 The sailing instructions will contain detailed information about the courses (e.g.; latitude and longitude of turning marks).
-Swiftsure 2023 Sailing Instructions will be available online after Monday May 15, 2023 on the Swiftsure website.
-Printed copies will be included in the skipper’s race package, which will be given to skippers when they check in at Swiftsure Centre in Victoria on May 25th and 26th.
+Swiftsure 2024 Sailing Instructions will be available after Monday May 13, 2024 on the Swiftsure website.
+Printed copies will NOT be included in the skipper’s race package at check-in at Swiftsure Centre in Victoria on May 24th.

 A. PHRF-NW (Pacific Handicap Racing Fleet of the Northwest)